bespoke-silicon-group/kremlin/README.md

 1. Run the parallelism planner by invoking the `kremlin` program within the same directory that you build/ran your program.
    By default, Kremlin gives you a plan based on OpenMP.
+   Run `kremlin -help` for a list of options that Kremlin's planner accepts.